Ready to find the perfect college degree?

-You don’t have to be a physician to have a valuable and essential role in the well-paying healthcare industry.
-Many different providers have the opportunity to make a difference in patients’ health, including physical therapists.
-These healthcare professionals work directly with patients who have chronic conditions or need rehabilitation to recover from a serious injury or illness.
+You don’t need to be a physician to have a valuable and essential role in the healthcare industry.
+A number of providers, other than doctors, can make a difference in the overall health and well-being of people.
+Physical therapists work directly with patients who have chronic conditions or need rehabilitation to recover from a serious injury or illness.
 They help patients to:

 A Doctoral Degree

 Aspiring physical therapists should expect to spend several years in school preparing for their career.
 Physical therapists enter the occupation with a Doctor of Physical Therapy (DPT) degree.

 The first step to earning a DPT degree is to complete your undergraduate education.
 Some colleges and universities offer bachelor’s degree programs in physical therapy, but the major is not required.
 In fact, students often choose to study subjects like:

 They sometimes choose another discipline that includes coursework in:

 Undergraduate degrees for physical therapy vary.
 Most science disciplines offer common prerequisites for DPT programs.

 As an undergraduate student, remember you are not bound to a particular discipline to enter physical therapy school.
 However, it is also important to remember that certain courses will be relevant to your career.
 The most common undergraduate degrees for those in physical therapy include: